FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Related Work

 A fundamental technique in representation learning-based DG methods is representation alignment, where feature representations from different domains are aligned to minimize domain-specific variations.
 For instance, DANN \cite{dann1,dann2,dann3} employs adversarial learning to align the representation distributions across domains by using a domain classifier to ensure that the learned features are domain-invariant.
 Another prominent approach is CORAL \cite{coral}, which aligns the second-order statistics of source and target representation distributions to reduce domain shift.
 Additionally, MMD-based methods \cite{mmd1,mmd2,mmd3} utilize kernel-based distances to align representations across domains.

-These methods focus on reducing domain-specific discrepancies while maintaining discriminative power, helping models generalize better to unseen domains.
-However, most of them require the access to all of the training domains, which violates privacy principles in FL as direct data transmission between clients or to a central server is strictly prohibited.
+Although these methods help models generalize better to unseen domains, most of them require the access to all of the training domains, which violates privacy principles in FL as direct data transmission between clients or to a central server is strictly prohibited.